ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-2.md

 - Make sure that your node is publicly reachable.
   - You can check this by running `ipfs id` and checking for the `"/ipfs/kad/1.0.0"` value in the list of protocols, or in short by running `ipfs id | grep ipfs\/kad`.
   - If your node is not reachable because you are behind NAT, [check out the docs on NAT configuration](https://docs.ipfs.io/how-to/nat-configuration/#ipv6).
 - Ensure that you are correctly returning HTTP cache headers to the client if the IPFS gateway node is behind a reverse proxy.
-Pay extra attention to `Etag`, `Cache-Control` and `Last-Modified` headers.
+Pay extra attention to `Etag`, `Cache-Control`, and `Last-Modified` headers.
 Consider leveraging the list of CIDs in `X-Ipfs-Roots` for smarter HTTP caching strategies.
 - Put a CDN like Cloudflare in front of the IPFS gateway.
 - Consider enabling the [Accelerated DHT Client](https://github.com/ipfs/go-ipfs/blob/master/docs/experimental-features.md#accelerated-dht-client) (see the content publishing [section](#debugging-content-publishing) for trade-offs).
 - Test and monitor your internet connection speed, with a tool like [Speedtest CLI](https://www.speedtest.net/apps/cli).